dnv-gssit/kubeit-charts/charts/kubeit-rabbitmq-chart/README.md

 ## TLS Cert

-Create a TLS cert on Azure Key vault  to encrypt  traffice between client and RabbitMQ cluster.
+Create a TLS cert on Azure Key vault  to encrypt  traffic between client and RabbitMQ cluster.

 It must be in PEM format
 The certificate's SAN must contain: